Wedding Budget: 17 Ways to Save

 Borrowing your mom's or grandma's wedding dress will save you heaps of cash, and you may get better quality out of the deal.
 Vintage dresses often have better construction than mass-produced modern gowns.

 The Internet puts designing your own invitations within reach.
 Check out wedding sites or blogs for inspriation, and then download free fonts to get the look.

 Budget Wedding Tip: Use standard envelopes to save on postage.

 Personalize your wedding with your own tunes.
 Save money on a DJ or band by setting up your iPod with your favorite wedding playlist.
 Then connect your playlist to the reception space's sound system.

 Budget Wedding Tip: If a band or DJ is a must, be sure to clarify the amount of time and equipment they'll need.
 Extra set-up time and sound equipment means a higher bill for you.

 Save your guests a few bucks by blocking off a set of rooms at a local hotel.
 Ask the hotel if they'll give you a discounted rate because you'll be booking so many rooms.

-From your honeymoon to your vendors, there are tons of hidden discounts that will help your budget.
+From your honeymoon to your vendors, there are tons of hidden discounts that will help maintain your wedding budget.
 Many hotels offer honeymoon packages which is a great way to save.
-You register for honeymoon treats like massages and dinner cruises through a hotel Web site.
 As for your vendors, bridal stores will often offer deals when you purchase your bridesmaids dresses or rent tuxes at their store.
-It never hurts to ask the question: do you have a discount for weddings?
+It never hurts to ask the question: Do you have a discount for weddings?